Fake Sites? What?

 Fake sites, propaganda sites, sites that lie.
+Even books and articles may not be objective.
 With stuff like this going on how are college students supposed to know what is true and what isn't?

 Regardless of the format of your source (book, article or Internet), there are 5 steps that can help you determine if your sources are appropriate for college level research: